 COMMUNITY LEADERSHIP COURSE FOR VETERANS™CLCV™

 The Community Leadership Course for Veterans™ (CLCV™) initiative aims to leverage the skills and experiences of post-9/11 veterans for the betterment of the broader Pittsburgh region.
-CLCV™ is a newer offering of our thirty-six year old organization which is recognized as the premier source for identification and connection of leaders across sectors with issues, each other, and with community needs/opportunities.
+CLCV™ is a newer offering of our thirty-eight year old organization which is recognized as the premier source for identification and connection of leaders across sectors with issues, each other, and with community needs/opportunities.

 Leadership Pittsburgh Inc. is proud to have served and graduated the inaugural cohort of CLCV™ in 2014.